QuentinRa/blog.quentinra.dev/tools/vim/index.md

 * `INSERTION` : called insert/edit mode
 * `<nothing>` : called command/normal mode

-More generally, the **normal mode** (or command mode) of vim is the state where the user's input served to do some special action (move the cursor, copy, paste, erase...).
+More generally, the **normal mode** is used to do special actions (move the cursor, copy, paste, erase...).

 `:` is used to run a command.
 E.g, `q` is the command to exit vim.
 `q!` to exit without saving and `wq` to save and exit...